Jakob Butturff: 2023

 After having multiple runner-up finishes from 2020 through 2022, Butturff finally broke through in the PBA Scorpion Championship on Apr 18, 2023.
 Qualifying as the #1 seed, he defeated E. J. Tackett 225–217 in the championship match.
 With this emotional win (the first following the death of his mother in November 2020), Butturff claimed his eighth career PBA Tour title.
 Butturff qualified for the May 20–21 PBA Super Slam, a special event intended to feature the five major championship winners in the 2023 season.
 He qualified as the top finisher without a 2023 major title when E. J. Tackett won his second major of the season at the PBA World Championship (where Butturff finished fourth).

 Butturff finished the 2023 season ranked fourth in points, third in average (223.92) and fourth in earnings ($175,125).

 2025

 Butturff qualified as the #6 seed for the 2025 PBA Tournament of Champions and won five straight matches (two in the play-in round to capture the fifth finals seed, then three more in the finals) to face top seed Jesper Svensson in the championship match.
 However, he could not complete the quest for a title, falling to Svensson 221–197.

 Additional info

-Butturff has rolled 19 career perfect 300 games in PBA competition, including the PBA's 28th televised 300 game, which he bowled on July 18, 2020 in the seeding round for the PBA Tour Playoffs broadcast on CBS Sports Network.
+Butturff rolled 19 career perfect 300 games in PBA competition, including the PBA's 28th televised 300 game, which he bowled on July 18, 2020 in the seeding round for the PBA Tour Playoffs broadcast on CBS Sports Network.

+Despite being 5 years old at the turn of the century, Butturff ranked #18 on the PBA's 2025 "Best 25 PBA Players of the Last 25 Seasons" list.
+The ranking was based on a points system that took into account standard titles, major titles, top-five finishes and Player of the Year awards.